 “The woman whom though gavest to be with me, she gave me of the tree.”

 The loss of spiritual light (the fall) makes them hide (Gn.
 3.7).
 Shame appears, for they know they have disobeyed and are guilty.
-Perhaps their spirit has convicted them.
+Perhaps the spirit within has convicted them.
 They can no longer stand before God.
 The tainted fruit has led them into a new worldly awareness, thus afraid, thus ashamed.
 The fall is swift, as Satan, the Deceit, has accomplished the act.

-The above paragraphs may seem a slight treatment of Adam.
-However, authority affects all important issues and many different attributes of character.
+The question alone draws the many comments that have been made concerning Adam’s behavior.
+The power to make cogent soul decisions must remain spirit-driven.
+This spiritual influence will tend to order authority issues.
+Satan’s instruction to Eve, followed by Adam then listening to Eve, Adam essentially replaces his godly authority with the replica of Satan’s.
+The result is equal culpability, as both disobey.
+Authority affects all important issues and many different attributes of character.
 Various character disciplines may be called upon when exercising authority, such as clear thinking, leadership, responsibility, and the settling of wisdom within the soul.
 Understood from this viewpoint, Adam’s behavior is shattering.
-He has abrogated his authority, abrogated his power, and was not responsible for his station.
+He has abrogated his authority, abrogated his power, and was not responsible toward his station.

 *God in the Tent

 All events now move in the opposite direction God intended.
 The conveyance from Satan to Eve to Adam replaces God’s established order of events.
 In the new order, the fruits of desire will come first, with wisdom only accumulated after trial and error and much pain.
 That is another way of saying that clear perception is lost.
-The corrupted intellect now forms the pathway, and the relationship to the kingdom within is not handy.
+The corrupted intellect now forms the pathway, and the relationship to the kingdom within is no longer handy.
 ‘The fall’ becomes a reduction into a tainted self-conscious state instead of remaining in a wisdom or enlightened God-conscious state.
 Mankind has attempted to reclaim his enlightened relationship with God ever since.

 Mankind no longer lives in the Garden of Blessing but becomes removed into the backyard of consequences.
 This principle of where you abide, where you sit, in the garden or in the backyard, is most important to the Way.
 The backyard harbors an unfriendly fortune, where various vagabonds tramp down the ally and through the soul—all are needy, all are weak.
 The spirit is no longer foremost.
-The circumstances of each individual’s backyard become foremost, and the dealing with such circumstances.
+The circumstances of each individual’s backyard become foremost, and thus the dealing with such circumstances become formost.
 This is why the Nazarenes remained in semi-retreat communities, thus lessening the impact of worldly circumstances.
 The backyard relative to the Garden—all godly standards have become torn and must now be rebuilt.
-Lust may have opened the door, but the sin is walking through.
+Desire may have opened the door, but the sin is walking through.

-In the teaching of the Way, the lesson of the Garden of Eden shows us that the ‘Satan-Serpent’, seduction and temptation itself, will always boil down to desiring some form of unrighteous power or covetousness.
-The allegorical story of the garden relates that man does not have wisdom, which is his greatest need, and thus should rely on godly values.
-The story chronicles a very different outcome than originally intended for man.
+In the teaching of the Way, the lesson of the Garden of Eden shows us that the ‘Satan-Serpent’, seduction and temptation itself, will always boil down to desiring some form of unrighteous power, sometimes described as covetousness.
+The Spirit becomes minimized.
+The allegorical story of the Garden relates that man does not have wisdom, which is his greatest need, and thus should rely on godly values.
+Adam and Eve lose spiritual light and insight, and faithfulness is diminished.
+The story chronicles a very different outcome for man than originally intended.
 With the perfection of the Garden disassembled, the rebellion of Satan spreads to diminish the enlightenment and oneness with God!

 *

 That human beings daily deal with power is seldom mentioned, but true.
 The lesson for Adam and Eve would caution to watch who and what you desire and be aware of the power you may initiate.
-Just as with Adam and Eve, all excuses ring hollow when instead of progress, repercussions arrive.
+Just as with Adam and Eve, for us all excuses ring hollow when instead of progress, repercussions arrive.

 The Tree of (Long) Life can no longer be a part of Adam and Eve’s world.
 Hard experience and hard lessons now format the return to God.

 The separation or the ‘fall from wholeness’, Adam and Eve become diminished.
 The soul light is diminished.
 The power to name is diminished (Naming: Back to the Garden), clarity within discernment becomes shadowed, and both Adam and Eve stand revealed before God, or naked.
-Once their light shined bright, but by their own choices concerning disobedience, lust, and desire they can no longer enjoy the Garden of Blessing.
+Once their light shined bright, but by their own choices concerning disobedience and desire they can no longer enjoy the Garden of Blessing.
 They, instead, enter into a world of harsh consequences.

 In terms of the pathway with Him, God has drawn the lines.
 Choosing between the good and the good allows some form of benefit to follow.
 Choosing good from evil with what is now clouded judgment leads to the world we live in today, with careening cause and effect supplanting the greater wisdom.